List of alien races in DC Comics: Dyrlians

 The Dyrlians of Dyrlia are an orange-skinned humanoid alien race who sent their genetically engineered savior the "Star-Child" to Earth, so that he could be raised by Superman and Supergirl.
 The Star-Child matured into an adult in twenty-four hours.

 E

 Earthlings

-The Earthlings are the names given to the inhabitants of the planets Earth.
-The dominant life form on the planet are Human, a species of bipedal sapient beings with varying hues of skin.
-They have the genetic potential to gain amazing powers thanks to the Meta-Gene.
+The Earthlings are the names given to the inhabitants of the planet Earth.
+The dominant life form on the planet are humans, who have the genetic potential to gain amazing powers thanks to the Meta-Gene.
 They have also split into sub-species such as the Atlanteans and the Amazons.

 Empire of Tears

 The Empire of Tears is an alien empire on the prison planet Ysmault.

 En'tarans

 The En'tarans are a race of would-be conquerors who decimated much of Rann in their quest to acquire Zeta-Beam technology.

 Euphorians

 The Euphorians are a race of telepathic and telekinetic humanoids from the planet Euphorix in the Vega star system.
 They are represented by Primus and Kalista of the Omega Men.